harishasan001/best-first-car/README.md

-# Welcome to the AI Camp Creative Coders team!
+# AI Camp WC2022 Team Creative Coders

-This repo documents all the work from a one week training camp led at AI Camp.
-The focus of the camp was on conducting EDA on a dataset of used car resales.
-The students were taught through the mini project in the EDA_mini_project.ipynb file and were able to apply their knowledge to their individual work, which can be found in the individual-work folder.
-The final EDA was completed by combining the individual work in the Final_EDA.ipynb file.
+In this repo, you'll find all the work and resources from a week-long training camp that I led at AI Camp.
+The focus of the camp was on exploring and analyzing a dataset of used car resales through the process of EDA.

+To help guide the students through this process, we provided them with a mini project in the EDA_mini_project.ipynb file.
+They then took this knowledge and applied it to their individual work, which you can find in the individual-work folder.
+The final EDA was a combination of all the students' work, which can be found in the Final_EDA.ipynb file.

-To keep track of our progress, we used the live Project_Plan.md file.
-The used car dataset we worked with can be found in the car_data.csv file, and the intro_to_python.ipynb file contains the Python teaching material provided to the students.
+To keep everything organized and on track, we used the live Project_Plan.md file.
+The dataset we used, the car_data.csv file, was obtained from Kaggle.
+And for those who needed a refresher on Python, we provided some teaching material in the intro_to_python.ipynb file.

-At the end of the training camp, the students built a streamlit webapp, the code for which can be found in the main.py file.
-The requirements for the webapp can be found in the requirements.txt file.
-The webapp can be accessed at the following link: https://harishasan001-ai-camp-webapp-main-swpydr.streamlit.app/.
+At the end of the camp, the students put their newfound skills to the test by building a streamlit webapp.
+The code for the app can be found in the main.py file and the requirements are listed in the requirements.txt file.
+You can check out the finished product at the following link: https://harishasan001-ai-camp-webapp-main-swpydr.streamlit.app/.

-Thank you for visiting the repo and we hope you find the resources and work helpful!
+We hope you find all the resources and work in this repo useful!

 AI Camp Data Science Instructor Haris Hasan